In this post, I discuss how you can use a high key to create beautiful displays of color in your paintings.

 But painting in a high key does come with compromises, as discussed below.

 When you paint in a high key, you naturally compromise the value structure of your painting to some extent.
-So you will not be able to rely on a strong value structure, but instead complex color harmonies to create interest in your paintings.
+So you will not be able to rely on a strong value structure but instead on complex color harmonies to create interest in your paintings.

-Here are some paintings created by master artists which are in a high key.
-It is to no surprise that some of the most beautiful high key paintings (in my opinion) are by Claude Monet.
+Here are some paintings created by master artists which are in high key.
+It is no surprise that some of the most beautiful high-key paintings (in my opinion) are by Claude Monet.

 The impressionists are known to paint in a high key so that they could utilize more color in their paintings.
 Instead of blacks and browns in the darks, they used rich greens, blues and other colors.